Rosuav/Gypsum/plugins/README.rst

 	constant descr_key="title";

 The most important function to create is make_content(), which needs to return a widgetful of GUI structure.
+In many cases, two_column will serve your needs;
-A GTK2.Vbox or GTK2.Table would be the best choices for most cases.
-The GTK2Table and two_column convenience functions from globals.pike can help here; look at some examples of their use in other plugins for details.
+look at some examples of configdlgs in other code.

 As well as returning the top-level widget, make_content must create the GUI bindings for the important fields.
 Those listed in bools should be created as